stephen45ss/tuts/README.md

-tut1 is a simple hello world example tut2 is a variant of hello world using user input tut3 is a calculator I wrote to demonstrate variable types
+tut1 is a simple hello world example tut2 is a variant of hello world using user input tut3 is a calculator I wrote to demonstrate variable types tut4 is a program that records input to a file and reads it

 Every folder has a tut.sh just type ./tut.sh to begin tutorial
 Reminder: you have to cd into one of the tut folders before using ./tut.sh